1. What kinds of special educational needs does the academy make provision for?

 11. How does the Academy/setting seek to signpost organisations, services etc who can provide additional support to parents/carers/young people?

 There are many voluntary organisations supporting SEND.
-The SENCo and staff in the Inclusion Faculty will pass on details of these groups to parents/carers on request or as appropriate.
+The SENCo and staff in the Inclusion department will pass on details of these groups to parents/carers on request or as appropriate.

 12. How will the school prepare my child/young person to:

 Join the Academy:

 KS2 – KS3

 The SENCo visits the primary schools, along with the Y7 Head of Year, prior to students starting at the Academy.
 Concerns about particular needs are brought to our attention at these meetings by primary school staff.
 Where necessary, we will arrange a further meeting and a transition programme will be put in place to ensure a smooth transition from KS2 to KS3 for all students.

 Subject teachers of students joining from other schools during the year (mid-term admissions) receive information from the previous school via Heads of Year.
 If there is a SEND issue the SENCo, or a member of the Inclusion department, will contact the previous school to further discuss the student’s needs, and to find out about strategies that work for the student.
 This will then be shared with staff.

 The SEN register is accessible by all staff through the internal online platform - SIMs.
 Detailed information, including a Learning Plan for those who need it, is available to all staff on an online Provision Map platform.